Licenses, Permits & Quota HuntsNOTE: Annual License are valid March 1 - the last day of February unless otherwise noted.

 Applications for this new license may be obtained by calling the TWRA Nashville Office (615-781-6500), any of the four regional offices, or you can download the application and mail it in or fax it to (615) 837-4262.
 Applications cannot be processed without the Social Security of the applicant.

-TWRA does accept applications through email at firstname.lastname@example.org.
+TWRA does accept applications through email at email@example.com.
 Please be advised that the Lifetime License application requires personally identifiable information to be included on the application.
-Although the State of Tennessee and TWRA does it’s absolute best to keep our email environment secure, we cannot be held liable for any identity theft exposure that may occur should you choose to email the application, and the message is compromised.
+Although the State of Tennessee and TWRA do the absolute best to keep our email environment secure, we cannot be held liable for any identity theft exposure that may occur should you choose to email the application, and the message is compromised.
 The email sender assumes all risks involved when submitting applications via an email service.

 The Lifetime Sportsman License cannot be purchased at the online license center at this time.
 Please use the appropriate form for your needs: